kofno/kofno.github.com/_posts/2015-03-01-haskell-imap-fetch.md

 This is, what I hope, will be the first in a line of posts about building things with Haskell.
-The plan is to try and write a small program that does something using Hakell and Haskell libraries.
+The plan is to try and write a small program that does something using Haskell and Haskell libraries.
 This post will specifically be about fetching messages from IMAP and parsing them.
 Since I'm just a neophyte Haskell hobbiest myself, I'll be learning as I go.
 Keep that in mind if you plan of using any of this in